 Some roads will be closed but there will be alternative routes available.

 The car park near the BT telephone box, to the south of St John's Precinct will have restricted access.
 Other car parks next to Hebburn Central are available.

 The footpath on the north side of Victoria Road West, next to the site, will be closed.
 There will be a temporary crossing provided near to the junction of Derby Crescent.

 The drilling site will be set up near the TSB Bank and old Roadhouse Pub site, off Victoria Road West (A185).
 The compound will be set up opposite the drilling site, on grassland which used to be the Mountbatten Medical Centre.

 Please see below for site map.

-The map shows two areas which have been outlined.
-The area outlined in red is the drill site.
-Opposite the drill site is the where the compound will be set up, which is outlined in purple.
+The map shows two areas which have been outlined in red.
+The drill site is on the left and the site compound is on the right.

 Workers will get access from Victoria Road West (behind Mountbatten Shopping Centre).